FACT SHEET AND PROJECT UPDATES

 Updated 2016 and 2017

-This project involves practical action to improve the long-term viability of two Australian mammal species through reintroduction to Booderee National Park.
+This project involves practical action to improve the long-term viability of the Cocos buff-banded rail (Gallirallus Philippensis andrewsi) through improved monitoring of populations.

 Overview of progress